witnessmenow/ESP32-Cheap-Yellow-Display/TROUBLESHOOTING.md

 - Try a different USB supply and or cable
 - Go through the [Display is not turning on](#display-is-not-turning-on) steps
 - If nothing else worked, your CYD could be faulty.
 Contact the seller.

+## Cannot upload
+- On Ubuntu and flavors disable or uninstall service `brltty`